Trusted by 1000+ Clients Worldwide, Washington, D.C and in Florida.

 Personalized Operating Agreements or Corporate Bylaws

-Articles of incorporation, bylaws, and LLC operating agreements establish the structure and governance of business entities.
-While articles of incorporation legally establish a corporation, bylaws and operating agreements govern its internal operations.
-Bylaws are specific to corporations, outlining internal rules and procedures, while operating agreements are for LLCs, covering management, member rights, and dispute resolution.
+Articles of incorporation, bylaws, and LLC operating agreements establish the structure and governance of business entities, whether in the U.S. or offshore.
+Articles of incorporation legally form a corporation, while bylaws (for corporations) set internal rules and procedures, and operating agreements (for LLCs) cover management, member rights, and dispute resolution in domestic or offshore jurisdictions.

-Each additional hour is billed at $350 plus any other costs or expenses not included in the advertised fee.
-Valid until 12/31/2024.
+Start with a 1-hour virtual consult for $350.
+Each additional hour is billed at $350 plus any other costs or expenses in addition to the advertised fee.
 Learn More.

 FAQ